peterstuart/peterstuart.org/posts/2020-03-07-writing-type-level-switch-statement-typescript.markdown

 // Error: Type alias 'Switch' circularly references itself
 ```

-To work around that, we need to add a level of indirection by indexing into an object:
+To work around that, we need to add a level of indirection by indexing into an object[^recursive-types]:

 ```typescript
 import {List} from 'ts-toolbelt';